promregator/promregator/README.md

 * [Additional metrics are provided](docs/enrichment.md) supporting you to **monitor Promregator** and the **communication to the Cloud Foundry applications**.
 * Promregator's endpoint (`/metrics`) supports **GZIP compression**, if the clients indicates to accept it.

-## Use Case

-Prometheus is a great tool to retrieve metrics at a constant rate from a set of targets.
-It is based on a pull-based fetching mechanism.
-However, it is quite simplistic (due to conceptual reasons) with regards to reaching out to endpoints which are not uniquely identified by its URL.
-Moreover, it has certain limitations on client-side authentication mechanisms, which are based on the [OAuth2](https://oauth.net/2/)/[JWT](https://jwt.io/) protocol family.

-Cloud Foundry provides the capabilty to run nearly arbitrary HTTP-enabled applications (e.g. developed in Java) on a Platform-as-a-Service-enabled environment.
-To provide fail-over of applications and to support scalability, multiple instances of the same application may be run behind a reverse proxy (a.k.a. web dispatcher).
-Requests are typically dispatched in a round-robin schedule.
-Detailed monitoring of these applications (esp. if talking about custom metrics such as Prometheus supports) is considered "an implementation detail" (besides logging facilities like the [ELK stack](https://www.elastic.co/de/elk-stack)).

-These two distinct worlds do not work together properly, due to the following obstacles:
-* CF apps are only reachable (from externally without having CF administrative privileges, which is not common on PaaS offerings) via official, world-reachable URLs.
-The cells, on which on which the CF apps are running, are typically protected by a firewall and the reverse proxy.
-  Application developers do not have access via a side-channel to the cells, as this would bypass many security measures taken by the platform.

-  This means that reading the metrics must be performed via the world-reachable URLs, i.e. going through the reverse proxy.
-  As the endpoints for retrieving the Prometheus metrics will be world-reachable, and exposing such internal information will be a major security risk for such applications, the Prometheus metrics endpoints must be authentication-protected in some way.
-Often, this is done using OAuth2/JWT-based authentication, which is not supported (yet) by Prometheus natively.
-* For providing failure-safety and scalability, Clound Foundry supports to run multiple instances of an application, which are registered to the same world-reachable URL (see also [Routing](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html)).
-As it is unpredictable for Prometheus to which instance a request to an endpoint is dispatched by the reverse proxy, the metrics retrieved by the pulling mechanism will hit instances by random each time.
-  Thus, to prevent that a monitoring tool would see randomly-appearing sets of metrics, a monitoring solution must be aware of the application instances running on the platform.

-The Promregator wants to fix these both obstacles by providing a tool, which
-* at the one side behaves like a Prometheus client to a Prometheus server,
-* while retrieving the source metrics from multiple instances running Prometheus metrics endpoints which are compliant to the Prometheus client protocol.

-It tries to hide the complexity of the multi-instance approach provided by Cloud Foundry from both the operator and the Prometheus server.

 ## Architecture
 ![Architecture of Promregator](docs/architecture.png)